rossptacek/rossptacek.github.io/MGF1106/combinatorics/com2-combinations.md

 {% assign imgdir = basedir| append: "/images" %}

 # When Order is Irrelevant
 The counting that we used the multiplication rule for was explicitly **ordered**.
 We always had a first step, a second step, and so on.
-Furthermore, we had that every different selection arrived at a different result.
-Let's look at an example where this is not the case.
+However, the multiplication rule gives us the number of ways to carry out the steps, not necessarily the number of possible *results* because it may be that multiple ways of carrying out the process give the same result.
+We'll look at the example where the number of ways to carry out the process and the number of results differ.
 Let's start with the set of primary colors

 $$P =\lbrace \text{Red}, \text{Blue}, \text{Yellow} \rbrace. $$